Mahatma Gandhi: Brahmacharya: abstinence from sex and food

 According to Sean Scalmer, Gandhi in his final year of life was an ascetic, and his sickly skeletal figure was caricatured in Western media.
-In February 1947, he asked his confidants such as Birla and Ramakrishna if it was wrong for him to experiment his brahmacharya oath.
+In February 1947, he asked his confidants such as Birla and Ramakrishna if it was wrong for him to test his brahmacharya oath.
 Gandhi's public experiments, as they progressed, were widely discussed and criticised by his family members and leading politicians.
 However, Gandhi said that if he would not let Manu sleep with him, it would be a sign of weakness.
 Some of his staff resigned, including two of his newspaper's editors who had refused to print some of Gandhi's sermons dealing with his experiments.
 Nirmalkumar Bose, Gandhi's Bengali interpreter, for example, criticised Gandhi, not because Gandhi did anything wrong, but because Bose was concerned about the psychological effect on the women who participated in his experiments.
-Veena Howard states Gandhi's views on brahmacharya and religious renunciation experiments were a method to confront women issues in his times.
+Veena Howard states Gandhi's views on brahmacharya and religious renunciation experiments were a method to confront women's issues in his times.

-Gandhi also supported alcohol abstinence, advocating Prohibition as the only effective way to deal with alcohol usage.
+Gandhi also supported alcohol abstinence, advocating prohibition as the only effective way to deal with alcohol usage.